Free Windows Software

 and helper programs

-Since Internet Explorer is no longer recommended for use, especially with Windows 10, Microsoft recommends Edge, the new browser that comes with Windows 10.
+Since Internet Explorer is a security risk and is no longer recommended for use, especially with Windows 10, Microsoft recommends Edge, the new browser that came with Windows 10 and now with Windows 11.

 But if you don't care for Microsoft Edge you can download and try other good, feature-rich, third-party internet browsers.
 Be sure to make your choice the default app for Web Browser software, replacing Edge.
-Go to PC Settings, Apps, then Default Apps, to do this.
+Go to PC Settings, Apps, then Default Apps, if you need to do this manually.

-(All of these can also be installed using Ninite.)
-Google Chrome is the most popular browser but many people, including many experts, are realizing that Chrome may not be the most secure browser since Google collects tons of browsing data from its users.
+(All of these alternatives can be installed using Ninite.)
+Google Chrome is the most popular browser but many people, including many experts, are realizing that Chrome may not be the most secure browser since a recent CNET article relates how Google collects tons of browsing data from its users.
 You can only speculate how they are using it (targeted advertising?), since they are not saying.
+Some are discovering that Chrome is also a battery and memory hog, especially on portable devices.

 In addition to Firefox, Chrome, and Opera some other good alternative internet browsers exist including:

-Oracle Java (Runtime utility which enables extra features on some websites)
+Oracle Java (Runtime utility which enables extra features and is required by some specialty programs)

 The three programs above require occassional updates to ensure that security holes are closed and support for newer technologies is enabled.